Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

 \section{Abstract}

 Dark Matter (DM) particles with sufficiently large cross sections may scatter as they travel through Earth’s bulk.
 The corresponding changes in the DM flux give rise to a characteristic daily modulation signal in detectors sensitive to DM-electron interactions.
 Here, we report results obtained from the first underground operation of the DAMIC-M prototype detector searching for such a signal from DM with MeV-scale mass.
-A model-independent analysis finds no modulation in the rate of 1$e^-$ events with periods in the range 1-48\,h.
+A model-independent analysis finds no modulation in the rate of 1$e^-$ events with sidereal period, where a DM signal would appear.
 We then use these data to place exclusion limits on DM in the mass range [0.53, 2.7] MeV/c$^2$ interacting with electrons via a dark photon mediator.
 Taking advantage of the time-dependent signal we improve by $\sim$2 orders of magnitude on our previous limit obtained from the total rate of 1$e^-$ events, using the same data set.
 This daily modulation search represents the current strongest limit on DM-electron scattering via ultralight mediators for DM masses around 1 MeV/c$^2$.

 \keywords{DAMIC-M, CCD, Dark Matter, Daily Modulation, Dark Current, DM-electron scattering, Dark Photon}

 \textit{Introduction.---} There are numerous astrophysical and cosmological observations supporting the existence of a non-baryonic and non-luminous form of matter~\cite{Bertone:2004pz}, known as dark matter (DM).
 Despite a wealth of experimental efforts to detect DM through its non-gravitational interactions~\cite{Gaskins:2016cha,Buchmueller:2017qhf,Billard:2021uyg}, its identity remains unknown.
 DM particles with MeV-scale masses are viable candidates that appear in a range of natural, well-motivated scenarios~\cite{Boehm:2003ha,Hooper:2008im,Pospelov:2007mp,Hooper:2008im,Chu:2011be,Knapen:2017xzo}.
 However, their discovery remains challenging since such light particles do not have sufficient kinetic energy to produce detectable nuclear recoils in direct-detection experiments~\cite{Essig:2011nj}.
 Instead, DM-\textit{electron} scattering would produce eV-scale electronic recoils, which would be observed in semiconductor-based detectors with $\mathcal{O}$(1 eV) ionization thresholds~\cite{Essig:2015cda}.
 To date, the sensitivity of semiconductor searches~\cite{SuperCDMS:2018mne,DAMIC:2019dcn,SENSEI:2020dpa,EDELWEISS:2020fxc,DAMIC-M:2023gxo} has been partly limited by background levels~\cite{Fuss:2022fxe}.
 A time-dependent DM signal detected above a time-independent background can significantly increase the sensitivity of these searches.